A Scene-aware Models Adaptation Scheme for Cross-scene Online Inference on Mobile Devices: Evaluation

 \subsection{Cross-scene Experiments}

 In this experiment, we investigate the performance of all candidate methods cross fast-changing scenes, using samples in the test set of seen data.
-To show the instantaneous performance changes, F1 score is calculated every ten frames.
+For the VD task, F1 score is calculated every ten frames to show the instantaneous performance changes.